maxchou415/maxchou415/README.md

 # Hey!
 You are stepping on my grass.

-I am Max, was a full-time Software Engineer.
-Have worked for few firms in the past 5 years, during my career I was working as a Software Engineer / Director of Software Engineering that mainly focuses on team management and software architecture design.
-Since Mid-2021 I back to college for more interesting things.
-Now I am studying Computer Science at National Taiwan University.

-## Lifestyle 🏖

-I love to talk with people who have strong self-cognition.
-Cooking, hangout with friends, or even having a house party! 🥳
+I am Max, a Software Engineer based in Vancouver, Canada.
+I have been working as a Software Engineer for 5 more years.
+In my past experience, I was mainly focusing on full-stack development on the technical side.
+Besides that, I was also responsible for software evaluations with business strategies.

 ## Education 🎓
 ```